RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

 At Neiman Marcus, I was brought in to modernize and scale the app.
 I:
-- Re‑architected the app into Clean Architecture with feature‑based Gradle modules, which sped up builds and made releases more predictable.
+- Re‑architected the app into Clean MVVM Architecture with feature‑based Gradle modules, which sped up builds and made releases more predictable.
 - Led the move to Jetpack Compose, starting with a hybrid XML+Compose approach and then fully composing new features, which cut UI development time and improved design parity with Figma.
 - Improved performance and stability by profiling with Android Studio and Firebase, then introducing lazy loading, Coil for images, and better background initialization.
 - Hardened security with SSL pinning, token-based auth, and biometrics, and set up CI with GitHub Actions for automated testing.